-Generally speaking, online courses are best for content that can be covered within one month, although some courses, like Jessi Kneeland’s eight-week “The Empowered Women Project”, can be longer than that.
+Generally speaking, online courses are best for content that can be covered within one month, although some courses, like Sara Cammo's eight-week "Ditch the Diet - A Guide to Healthy Eating", can be longer than that.

 Whichever length you choose, just stay practical.
 While it may be wonderful to have a comprehensive 50-hour course, most students probably wouldn’t be willing to pay for or be able to complete that.

 Consider breaking the course down into many smaller courses instead.

 Many smaller courses mean more potential sales and also a higher chance that students will be able to retain all of your excellent advice.